harshitamandalika/prioritix-ai/README.md

 ## Overview

-Prioritix AI helps teams make sense of customer feedback at scale.
-Instead of manually reading thousands of app reviews, the platform automatically processes feedback, identifies sentiment and urgency, groups recurring pain points, and highlights the most important issues for roadmap decision-making.
+Prioritix AI helps teams analyze customer feedback at scale.
+Instead of manually reading thousands of app reviews, the platform processes review data, classifies it by sentiment, urgency, and feature area, groups related reviews into clusters, and surfaces the most important patterns through an interactive dashboard and AI-generated executive summaries.

-The system is designed to reduce noise, surface actionable feedback faster, and support product teams with a clear, data-driven view of user pain points.
+The goal is to reduce noise, speed up feedback analysis, and help product teams make better roadmap decisions using structured evidence from customer reviews.

 ## Problem Statement

-Modern product teams receive feedback from multiple channels, especially app store reviews.
+Modern product teams receive large volumes of feedback, especially through app store reviews.
 While this feedback is valuable, it is often:

 - Unstructured and difficult to analyze manually
-- Large in volume and time-consuming to review
+- Time-consuming to review at scale
 - Repetitive, noisy, and low-signal
-- Hard to prioritize consistently across teams
+- Difficult to prioritize consistently across teams

-Prioritix AI addresses this by building an end-to-end pipeline that converts raw reviews into structured insights.
+Prioritix AI addresses this by building an end-to-end pipeline that converts raw app reviews into structured product insights and presents them through a dashboard designed for exploration and prioritization.

 ## Key Features

 - Ingests and processes 10K+ app reviews
-- Filters low-signal feedback to reduce manual review effort
 - Classifies reviews by feature area, sentiment, and urgency
-- Clusters high-urgency negative reviews to uncover recurring themes
+- Groups related reviews into clusters for issue exploration
-- Highlights top user pain points for product prioritization
+- Highlights recurring pain points across customer feedback
-- Provides a dashboard for visual exploration of feedback patterns
+- Provides a dashboard for feature-level and cluster-level analysis
-- Includes an AI Copilot interface for insight discovery
+- Displays representative cluster samples for qualitative inspection
+- Generates AI-powered executive summaries of processed review insights using Gemini
+- Stores both raw and enriched review data in SQLite
-- Containerized for reproducible development and deployment workflows
+- Supports reproducible development workflows with Docker
-- Automated with GitHub Actions for continuous integration
+- Uses GitHub Actions for continuous integration

 ## Impact

 - Reduced manual review effort by **80%**
 - Reduced ambiguous feedback by **65%+**
-- Identified **8–10 recurring issue themes** from high-priority negative reviews
+- Identified recurring issue themes from high-priority negative reviews
-- Enabled product and engineering teams to focus on the most actionable feedback faster

 ## Tech Stack